b-jesch/service.pvr.manager/README.md

 1. Install this Addon from ZIP or from Repository

-2. If You are using OpenELEC/LibreELEC, the following step isn’t necessary.
+2. If You are using OpenElec/LibreElec/CoreElec, the following step isn’t necessary.
 Skip to step 3.

-    All others: As the shellscript ‘shutdown.sh’ is a wrapper to poweroff the system, it needs root privileges.
+    All others: As the shellscript ‘shutdown.sh’ is a wrapper to poweroff the system, it needs root privileges to run properly.
 We make it possible that ‘shutdown.sh’ runs under root/sudo privileges without needing to type in a password:

 	    sudo visudo

-    add below:
+    add at the end of the file:

         Cmnd_Alias PVR_CMDS = /home/kodi/.kodi/addons/service.pvr.manager/resources/lib/shutdown.sh
         kodi ALL=NOPASSWD: PVR_CMDS